elazar/phanua/README.md

 2. a `string` containing the name of the component property corresponding to the field; and
 3. an instance of `Jane\Component\OpenApi3\JsonSchema\Model\Schema` representing the property schema.

-`isPrimary()` must return a `boolean` value where a value of `true` indicates that the given field is part of the primarty index for the associated table and a value of `false` indicates that it's not.
+`isPrimary()` must return a `boolean` value where a value of `true` indicates that the given field is part of the primary index for the associated table and a value of `false` indicates that it's not.

 The implementation of this interface that Phanua uses by default is `Elazar\Phanua\Field\PrimaryResolver`.
 Its `isPrimary()` method returns `true` if the given property name is `id` or `false` otherwise.
 This class assumes that the property and column names are the same, which is the case when using the default implementation of `Elazar\Phanua\Field\ColumnResolverInterface` detailed in the ["Column Resolver"](#column-resolver) section above.